Oskarshamn: Recent history

 Industrialisation began with the inauguration of the railway line to Nässjö.
 From then on, industries as well as the harbour began to expand.
 The biggest private employer for a long time was the Oskarshamn Shipyard, which at its height had almost 1500 employees.
 But in the 1970s, the Swedish shipbuilding industry suffered a large financial crisis and many shipyards closed down.
 In Oskarshamn, the shipyard went through a large downsizing which left many people unemployed.

 However, at around the same time, two major industries were established in Oskarshamn.
 In 1966, Scania AB bought the truck cab factory, which had been building truck cabs since 1948, and started expanding.
 The Scania factory is today one of the biggest employers in Kalmar county with almost 2000 employees.
 Liljeholmens Stearinfabriks AB, established in Oskarshamn in 1970, is the world’s largest candle manufacturer, specialized in stearin candles.

 The oldest person in Sweden, Astrid Zachrison was born Åby in Fliseryd, just west of Oskarshamn.
 She died on her 113th birthday.

 Economy

 The shipyard founded in 1863 is still active, as well as commercial and passenger shipping.
 Three different ferry lines transport passengers to Gotland, Öland and Blå Jungfrun.

 Between 1965-1985, a nuclear power facility was constructed outside Oskarshamn.
-Three BWR units were built, that today delivers about 10% of Sweden's electrical supply.
+Three BWR units were built, that today deliver about 10% of Sweden's electrical supply.
 There is also a laboratory for research concerning long-time storage of spent nuclear fuel.
 The Äspö Hard Rock Laboratory is open to the public to visit.

 The two top employers in Oskarshamn are Scania truck manufacturer and the OKG nuclear power plant.
 Other companies include Liljeholmens candle factory, battery manufacturer SAFT, Elajo, and Bygg Hemma.